MSUDataAnalytics/Archive/Labs/Lab3.md

 x
 ```

-As you can see, our new values of x are now never less than 1 or greater than 10![^2]
+As you can see, our new values of x are now never less than 1 or greater than 10![^11]

-[^2]:**A Note on Indexing:** Technically, when you assign new values to a vector, you should always assign a vector of the same length as the number of values that you are updating.
+[^11]:**A Note on How R Handles Indexing:** Technically, when you assign new values to a vector, you should always assign a vector of the same length as the number of values that you are updating.
 For example, given a vector a with 10 1s: ```a <- rep(1, 10)``` To update the first 5 values with 5 9s, we should assign a new vector of 5 9s: ```a[1:5] <- c(9, 9, 9, 9, 9)``` However, if we repeat this code but just assign a single 9, `R` will repeat the value as many times as necessary to fill the indexed value of the vector.
 That's why the following code still works: ```a[1:5] <- 9``` In other languages this code **wouldn't work** because we're trying to replace 5 values with just 1.
 However, this is a case where `R` bends the rules of programming a bit.
 But don't do this.

 ### Example: Fixing Missing or Incorrect Data